doitian/knowledge-base/§ Blog/Posts/Posts - 2025/2512 - Backup Ignored Files with Git Remote Branch/§ Backup Ignored Files with Git Remote Branch.md

 ## The Script

 With AI assistance, I developed `git-store-file`, a tool for managing ignored files by storing them in a remote branch (default: `origin/_store`).
 This keeps backup files separate from your working branch without interfering with regular development.
-The script is available in both [Bash](https://github.com/doitian/dotfiles-public/blob/master/default/bin/git-store-file) and [PowerShell](https://github.com/doitian/dotfiles-windows/blob/master/bin/git-store-file.ps1) versions.
+The script is available in [Bash](https://github.com/doitian/dotfiles-public/blob/master/default/bin/git-store-file).

 ### Installation